nenetto/anwbis/README.md

 while doing so you will require to **PAIR** a MFA device such as your mobile device with Google Authenticator, and thats it!

-## Note about the role names

-When using anwbis we encourage you to use several name convenctions when creating IAM roles.
-The one proposed by anwbis is the following.
-Keep reading if you want to use another standard:

 ### Groups in the master account

 ```